Teaching

 I regularly teach two core courses required for the Public Policy Leadership major:

-• PPL 212: Critical Thinking, Communication, and Public Policy
+- PPL 212: Critical Thinking, Communication, and Public Policy

-• PPL 300: Public Policy and Ethics
+- PPL 300: Public Policy and Ethical Analysis

 I also teach two upper-level electives:

-• PPL 370: Philosophy of Leadership
+- PPL 370: Philosophy of Leadership

 You can find course descriptions for each course below, in order from highest to lowest course number.
 While my course syllabi almost always change in minor ways each semester, the most recent version of the syllabus for each class is also available for download.

-PPL 492: Philosophy of Punishment Policy
+PPL 343: Punishment Policy

 In the United States, legal punishment takes various forms, but primarily consists of incarceration or fines.
 Yet what justifies the state in putting people in prison or taking their money?
 Put another way, why do we punish people?
 Understanding the proper purpose of punishment can help us conform our methods of punishment accordingly.
 For instance, if the purpose of punishment is to rehabilitate offenders, we will need to ensure that whatever methods of punishment we use actually rehabilitate.
 Similarly, if the purpose is to deter others from committing crimes, we must verify that our punishments accomplish that goal.
 In this way, understanding why we punish informs how we should punish.
-Once we begin investigating the justification of punishment, however, we may discover that there simply isn’t any, and we shouldn’t punish anyone at all.
+Once we begin investigating the justification of punishment, we may even discover that there simply isn’t any, and we shouldn’t punish anyone at all!
 In this course, we’ll explore why we punish, how we punish, and how things ought to change so that these questions are in sync.

-PPL 370: Philosophy of Leadership
+PPL 370: Foundations of Leadership

-PPL 300: Public Policy and Ethics
+PPL 300: Public Policy and Ethical Analysis

 In a democracy, reasonable citizens may disagree about what is right and wrong, and consequently about what policies should be in place.
 One way to try to adjudicate these disputes and determine whether policies are ethical is by appealing to various moral considerations (e.g. consequences, rights, duties, etc.), highlighted by competing moral theories.
 In this course, we will explore several of these moral considerations and their corresponding moral theories, with an eye toward how to determine whether some policy is ethical and thus resolving moral disputes about public policy issues.
 In the first part of the course, we will explore theoretical moral foundations, pausing with each to see how they can be applied to some policy issue.
 In the second part of the course, we will dive into a few timely public policy issues in more depth.
 By exploring some of these controversial policy topics, we can see (1) how moral theories underlie the disagreements, (2) how to effectively argue for good public policy, and (3) how to create public policies that are ethical and that respect the diversity of our American democracy.